Rooted in Justice 2024-2025

 Quick Timeline:

-• September 5: RFP available on Cedar Tree Website
+• September 3, 2024: RFP available

-• Grant Awards Announced in April
+• Grant Awards Announced in April 2025

-A REQUEST FOR PROPOSALS IS LINKED HERE.
-Please answer the questions in five pages or less.
-If helpful, the narrative part of the proposal can be accompanied or replaced by a video or audio clip (filmed on phone devices is acceptable).
-Videos can be no longer than 15 minutes.
+The 2024 Rooted in Justice Request for Proposals is linked below.
+Please answer the narrative questions in five pages or less.
+If helpful, the narrative part of the proposal can be replaced by a video or audio clip (filmed on phone devices is acceptable).
+Videos should be no longer than 15 minutes.
 Video responses will be given the same weight as written responses in the grantmaking decisions.
 Please feel free to pick whichever method helps you tell your story best.
-All submissions due by 11:59pm EST on Friday December 1st.

 The Cedar Tree Foundation only funds registered 501 (c3) non-profit organizations for work in the United States.